jacksonwalters/color_number_keyboard/README.md

 3) To convert this spectrum to the appropriate color of light we use the CIE color matching functions (https://www.cs.rit.edu/~ncs/color/t_spectr.html).
 This can be implemented in almost any language.
 I used Mathematica. (https://mathematica.stackexchange.com/questions/57389/convert-spectral-distribution-to-rgb-color/57457#57457).

-Output: An RBG color specification, number, and sound.
+Output: An RBG color specification.

 The same method can be used for sound, in which case we just scale into the audible range of 20Hz - 20kHz.